firstinlastout11/Supplychain_Knowledge_Graph/README.md

 * `keyword_rel_extract/lab_functions.py` contains python code to perform the information extraction process by utilizing Named Entity Recognition and Rule-based learning

-* `header_scrape.ipynb` jupyter notebook conatains a sample process to extract header files of each company
+* `header_scrape/header_scrape.ipynb` jupyter notebook conatains a sample process to extract header files of each company

 * `Network_drawing.ipynb` jupyter notebook performs a plotting of the result and save the file as a knowledge-graph drawing using networkx